Home Warranty When Buying a House: Buyer & Seller Guide

 Peace of Mind: Knowing that major breakdowns won't derail your budget allows you to settle into your new home without constant worry about potential repair costs.

-Predictable Repair Costs: Instead of facing bills that could run into thousands of dollars, you'll pay only a fixed service fee per claim—typically between $65-$125.
+Predictable Repair Costs: Instead of facing bills that could run into thousands of dollars, you'll pay only a fixed service fee per claim, typically between $75 and $125.
 This predictability helps with budgeting and financial planning.

 Expert Service Network: Warranty companies maintain networks of licensed, vetted contractors.
-When choosing among the best home warranty companies, you'll benefit from established contractor relationships without needing to scramble to find reputable repair professionals during an emergency.
+You'll benefit from established contractor relationships without needing to scramble to find reputable repair professionals during an emergency.

 Coverage for Multiple Items: A single annual premium covers numerous systems and appliances.
 If several items fail during the year, your warranty continues providing value without additional premium costs.